 With Google Analytics, you can get a thorough insight on your website’s visitors— exactly what they’re doing on your site, what pages/areas they frequent/spend most of their time on, what their demographic is, where they’re from, what kinds of internet browsers they’re using, even the size of their computer monitors!
 Without a doubt, Google Analytics provides in-depth user behavior data that can help you optimize your website and content, further improving your website performance.

 To learn more about what Google Analytics can do for your business website, click here.

 If you’re more of a visual person and would like to get past the numbers and graphs, CrazyEgg is the way to go for your website performance tracking.
 They provide A/B testing and can record the entire activity of your site users, but what makes them stand out (and this is something they pride themselves on) is their revolutionary heat mapping tool.

-Click here to start your 30-day free trial or to know more about CrazyEgg’s website performance tools.
+Click here to start your 30-day free trial or to know more about CrazyEgg’s tools.

 SE Ranking is an all-in-one SEO tool that can help improve your business website performance with its comprehensive web analysis.
-Discover your site users (demographic, location, and more), track your and your competitors’ website rankings and traffic, get custom reports and in-depth website audit, track your keyword performance accurately and in real-time, monitor and control your backlinks, and more.
+Discover your site users (demographic, location, and more), track your and your competitors’ website rankings and traffic.
+Get custom reports and in-depth website audits.
+Track your keyword performance accurately and in real-time, monitor and control your backlinks, and more.

 You can also take advantage of SE Ranking’s other offerings, such as white label SEO, social media management, keyword suggestion tool, on-page SEO checker, and marketing plan.
 SE Ranking gives you the advantage of knowing your competitors’ website performance and using that knowledge to improve your own site and stay one step ahead of the competition.